HISTORY OF THE CHATHAM MARCONI SITE

 It was in 1901 that the American Marconi Corporation started its first commercial Ship to Shore station, MSC on Nantucket.
 It was at that station where a young Russian immigrant David Sarnoff began his wireless career working for Marconi.
 Sarnoff eventually became the head of Radio Corporation of America (RCA) when it acquired the assets of the Marconi Company after World War I. The Nantucket Building still stands.

 Others made history on Cape Cod in these days.
 Walter Massie built a station in 1901 on Monomoy as one of several stations along Long Island Sound to communicate with ships destined for New York and the Hudson River.
-An existing Massey spark gap wireless station rescued from Point Judith can be seen at the Museum of Steam and Wireless in West Warwick Rhode Island.
+An existing Massie spark gap wireless station rescued from Point Judith can be seen at the New England Wireless & Steam Museum in East Greenwich Rhode Island.

 On Christmas Eve in 1906 from Brant Rock, Reginald Fessenden used his newly delivered G.E.
 Alexandersen Alternator Rotary Transmitter and broadcast Voice and Music for the first time ever.
 His violin playing of ‘Oh Holy Night’ captivated astounded those monitoring the Wireless Stations that night for the usual dots and dashes of International Morse Code.
 (We take the liberty of calling Plymouth part of Cape Cod, after all the current Cape Cod Canal demarcation point would not be built for another eight years).
 For a while, the most powerful transmitter in the world was being run by the US Navy in Truro.
 Much was happening on Cape Cod.